 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

-- You may take this medicine with or without food.
-This medicine is usually taken in the morning.
+- This medicine is usually taken in the morning.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
 Shake the bottle well before measuring each dose.

-- Swallow the tablet and extended-release tablet whole.
+- Swallow the tablet or extended-release tablet whole.
 Do not crush, break, or chew it.
 Do not use an extended-release tablet that is cracked or chipped.